salihaaaaa/forensics-file-examination/README.md

 - **Findings:** Upon examining the contents of the file, the investigator found information such as "Joe Jacobs Supplier" and an address.

 #### Coverpage.jpgc
-- **Description:** The investigator accessed the file and extracted information.
+- **Description:** Suspect change file coverpage filetype into jpgc, making the computer unable to read the file.
+The investigator accessed the file and extracted information.
 - **Process:** To examine the "Coverpage.jpgc" file, the investigator opened the file and viewed it in filtered text format.
 - **Findings:** This revealed a piece of information: `password=goodtimes`.